TimJevsenak/reddit-clone/README.md

 # Installation
 Download the files and place them in a folder.
 Import the database into MySQL.

+It uses php so you will need server for it to acctually work (ex. apache).

 The databese is setup so that u can start using the webapp right away.

 If you want to send emails whit your own mail server, you will need to change the code in user_insert.php and forgot_password_send.php